Recommended Bird Watching Equipment, Gear and Resources

 A fun way to learn bird sounds and calls.
 Only available on iTunes.

 Are you seriously still listening to the radio???
-Trust me, once you find a few entertaining and educational podcasts it is hard to ever go back.
+Trust me, once you find a few entertaining and educational podcasts it is hard ever to go back.
 They are one of my favorite bird watching resources.

 Out There With the Birds – Hosted by Bill Thompson III and Ben Lizdas